Pandora

 I want you to imagine a team of 10 salespeople, each of whom has their own well-defined sales responsibilities.

-Each member of staff is united around a common purpose, with a clear and easy to understand business strategy which is broken down into these individual territories.
 They know what they are selling to whom and why.
-This sales team culture has something extra that everyone abides by – the principle of “leave no one behind”.
+This sales team culture has something extra everyone abides by — the principle of “leave no one behind.”

-In retail, we all face challenges from time-to-time – disinterested customers, struggles with closing sales, or perhaps personal circumstances are simply making it difficult to complete a busy schedule.
+In retail, we all face challenges from time to time — disinterested customers, sales struggles, or perhaps personal circumstances that make it difficult to complete a busy schedule.

 By contrast, businesses that promote selling as a highly competitive, aggressive operation tend to run into surprising issues.

-It’s easy to think of some business and salespeople cliches, popularised by films and television, which embody these kinds of work cultures.
-For example:
+It’s easy to think of some business and salespeople cliches popularised by films and television that embody these kinds of work cultures.

-• Managers encourage a cut-throat, high-pressure, “take-no-prisoners” culture to drive their financial success.
+• Managers encourage a cut-throat and high-pressure, 'take-no-prisoners' culture to drive their financial success.

-• Customers are seen as targets and attempts to close a sale is referred to as “going in for the kill”.
+• Customers are seen as targets, and attempts to close a sale are referred to as 'going in for the kill'.

-• Customers are regarded as objects to be possessed or trophies to be placed in on a cabinet, shown off and admired like stuffed animals on a wall above a fireplace.
+• Customers are regarded as objects to be possessed or trophies placed on a cabinet, shown off and admired like stuffed animals on a wall above a fireplace.

-If you’re the kind of manager who promotes any of the above behaviour, or is still taking inspiration from films such as Glengarry Glen Ross, then you’ve found the right article.
-There’s a growing body of research that suggests these dog-eat-dog cultures are extremely harmful to productivity, retention, and the wellbeing of staff.
+If you’re the kind of manager who promotes any of the above behaviour or is still taking inspiration from films such as Glengarry Glen Ross, then you’ve found the right article.
+A growing body of research suggests these dog-eat-dog cultures are extremely harmful to productivity, retention, and staff well-being.

-Unfortunately, this type of culture has been promoted, for too long, as the ideal sales team culture.
+Unfortunately, this type of culture has been promoted for too long as the ideal for a sales team.

-The cost associated with these toxic, high-pressure cultures include:
+The costs associated with these toxic, high-pressure cultures include:

-• Employee disengagement including high absenteeism, more errors, lower productivity, lower profitability, lower job growth and lower sales performance.
+• Employee disengagement includes high absenteeism, more errors, lower productivity, lower profitability, lower job growth, and lower sales performance.

 “Although there’s an assumption that stress and pressure push employees to perform more, better, and faster, what cut-throat organisations fail to recognise is the hidden costs incurred,” the report reads.